 In 1945, Lange was invited by Ansel Adams to accept a position at the first fine art photography department at the California School of Fine Arts, which she accepted.
 Seven years later, in 1952, she co-founded the photographic magazine Aperture.

-In the last two decades of her life, she suffered from poor health, including gastric problems, bleeding ulcers, and post-polio syndrome.
+She suffered from poor health in the last two decades, including gastric problems, bleeding ulcers, and post-polio syndrome.
 Dorothea Lange died of esophageal cancer on October 11, 1965, at the age of 70.

 She left behind thousands of photographs held by several California museums, the Museum of Modern Art, and the Library of Congress.